 - (i) A strong MJO was active for several weeks over the far western Pacific prior to formation of the large low.
-Persistent divergent flow from the convection reached 40°N over Asia. - (ii) The Asian upper-tropospheric anticyclone intensified, creating an anomalously strong 200-hPa jet near 45°N in northeast Asia. - (iii) Midlatitude wave breaking occurred downwind of the anomalous jet every 5-6 days near 150°E over a 3-week period, repeatedly injecting uppertropospheric PV into the subtropics. - (iv) This sequence of events produced a bandpassfiltered intense PV maximum that moved equatorward in the subtropics.
-The resulting PV advection created Q-vector convergence forcing for ascent on 14 July.
+Persistent divergent flow from the convection reached 40°N over Asia; - (ii) The Asian upper tropospheric anticyclone intensified, creating an anomalously strong 200 hPa jet near 45°N in northeast Asia; - (iii) Midlatitude wave breaking occurred downwind of the anomalous jet every 5-6 d near 150°E over a 3-week period, repeatedly injecting upper tropospheric PV into the subtropics; - (iv) This sequence of events produced a bandpass-filtered intense PV maximum that moved equatorward in the subtropics.
+The resulting PV advection created Q-vector convergence forcing for ascent on 14 July; - (v) Bandpass convection and vertical velocity in the subtropics responded quickly to this forcing; - (vi) A large low formed and intensified in the lower troposphere as both the Q-vector convergence and the disturbance shifted equatorward with time;